adloky/smalls/benko-b-ss.md

 6...b5?! is not good for Black due to, 7.Nxc6

-7.a4 is also a very good alternative as Black is now forced to play, 7...Nd5 which we do not want to play unless White has a knight on c3 as whenever White plays e4 we can exchange the knight on c3.
-Otherwise, after e4 our d5-knight will be kicked back and White will gain time.<level/>
+(7.a4 is also a very good alternative as Black is now forced to play, 7...Nd5 which we do not want to play unless White has a knight on c3 as whenever White plays e4 we can exchange the knight on c3.
+Otherwise, after e4 our d5-knight will be kicked back and White will gain time.)

 7...Qb6 8.Na5! a nice tactical resource in order to fulfill positional aims.
 8...Nd5